Passport: Is it up to date? It must be valid for at least six months from your date of entry into Thailand.

 Transport: Do you know how you'll get from the airport to your accommodation?
 Do you need to pre-book any tickets?

 Driving: If you're planning on driving a car or motorcycle, do you have the appropriate international licence, the appropriate travel insurance,

 and are you familiar with the local road rules?

 Phone: Have you switched off data roaming and voicemail?
 If you're planning to use a local or travel SIM, is your phone unlocked?

-Apps: Have you downloaded offline maps, travel apps or the CHOICE Thailand travel guide onto your mobile?
+Apps: Have you downloaded offline maps, translator apps or travel guide apps onto your mobile?